The 5 Most Wanted Spiritual Products, According To R29 Readers

 Advertisement

+Last autumn, Birthdate — the brand famous for its comprehensive and luxe birth-chart book — launched its first non-astro-related product, The Tarot Trio.
+This set of three candles is the most unique tarot reading you'll get.
+Each of the candles represents your future, present, and past, and it has a gold-plated charm with a randomised Major Arcana card in the wax.
+Melt all three to see what the cards have in store for you.
+It's a beautiful and luxury gift for anyone in your life (yourself included) — no wonder it was included in our spiritual gift guide during the holidays.

-If you've been to a bookstore or an Urban Outfitters in the last few years, there's a 90% chance you've seen this book.
+If you've been to any bookstore in the last few years, there's a 90% chance you've seen this book.
 But it's not just an aesthetically pleasing book with a pastel cover, The Astrology of You and Me by Gary Goldschneider examines how to better our relationships with astrology.
 It looks at each person's zodiac sign and gives advice on how to coexist in harmony, from love to friendship.
 There's no reason to wait for gift-giving season to add this book to your collection.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.